 Limited Public Counter Services

-Placer County is currently working to safely reopen public counter services while helping to combat the spread of the COVID-19 novel coronavirus.
-Please visit the below tabs to see which services have reopened, are still reduced or temporarily closed.
+Placer County continues to limit public counter services while helping to combat the spread of the COVID-19 novel coronavirus.
+Please visit the below tabs to see which services are open, reduced or temporarily closed.
 We encourage our residents to take advantage of our many online services and visit county department web pages for more information.

 Staff will continue to provide regulatory inspection and permit services in the field as needed.
 Administrative staff is available to receive phone calls and dispatch inspection staff.
 All staff have been provided with gloves and hand sanitizer, and have been instructed to maintain social distance standards per public health protocols.
 All service requests should be directed to [email protected] or 530-889-7372.

 The Air Pollution Control District public counter is closed.
 Services are available by appointment.

 Services will continue to be provided via email to those wishing to conduct business remotely.

 Email: [email protected]

 Complaints that are made by phone should follow non-business hours procedures.

 Beginning November 19, 2020, our services will be impacted in the following ways:

 The front doors to the shelter will be locked during business hours and shelter visitors will be directed to contact staff at 530-886-5540 for assistance.
 Where possible, we are requiring appointments to be made, in advance, for services.
 Appointments can be made by contacting 530-886-5540.